microsoft/datashaper/docs/verbs/impute.md

+# impute

-**impute** fills in any invalid values with a specified value.
+Fills in any invalid values with a specified value.
 Invalid values include NaN, null, and undefined.
+The opposite of [erase](./erase.md)

-Example
+## Example

 | id  | name  |
 | --- | ----- |